-Located in the elegant San José suburb of Escazú, CIMA boasts more than 500 physicians representing over 60 specialties; a complete imaging department, including open magnetic resonance imaging (MRI), computed tomography (CT), x-ray, ultrasound, and endoscopy; a full-service laboratory; and a 24-hour pharmacy.
+Located in the elegant San José suburb of Escazú, CIMA boasts more than 170 physicians representing over 60 specialties; a complete imaging department, including open magnetic resonance imaging (MRI), computed tomography (CT), x-ray, ultrasound, and endoscopy; a full-service laboratory; and a 24-hour pharmacy.
 A sister hospital, CIMA Guanacaste, opened its doors in 2012, serving patients to the north.

 Get to Know Your Hospital or Clinic